1991 World Series: Game 2

 The Braves got a run back in the top of the second when Justice singled, was doubled to third by Bream, and then scored on a sacrifice fly by Brian Hunter.
 Controversy occurred the next inning when Lonnie Smith reached first on an error by Scott Leius.
 With two outs, Gant ripped a single to left.
 Smith, playing for a record fourth team in World Series play, tried to beat the throw to third from Gladden, which was wild and missed third baseman Leius.

-Smith took third, but Gant was caught between bases trying to advance on the throw.
-Tapani, backing up the play, fielded Gladden's throw and threw back to first.
-Gant headed back to the base standing up but off balance, and in the process became entangled with Hrbek, who visibly pulled Gant off the bag while applying the tag.
-Gant lost touch with first base so first base umpire Drew Coble called Gant out.
-A furious Gant and first base coach Pat Corrales argued to no avail.
-Coble said in an interview conducted for the home video recap of the series that, in his view, Gant was not in control of his body when he returned to the base, that his own momentum caused him to get entangled with Hrbek, and that he fell off the base.
-He explained, "everybody watches the feet on the replays, but if you watch his upper body, he's falling over and in my judgment his momentum after he hit the bag carried him on and off."
-Hrbek said that Gant fell on him and pushed him.
+The play was not over, however, as Gant was hung up between first and second as he tried to advance on the errant throw.
+Tapani, backing up the play, fielded the ball and threw back toward first.
+Gant tried to get back standing up, but Hrbek fielded the ball just before he got to the base and moved to tag Gant out.
+Somehow, Hrbek's arm and Gant's leg got tangled and the two players stumbled backward.
+First base umpire Drew Coble called Gant out on the play, a furious Gant and first base coach Pat Corrales argued, and CBS analyst Tim McCarver agreed, that Hrbek had pulled Gant off of the base.
+Hrbek claimed after the game that Gant had pushed him, and Gant later said that Hrbek had grabbed his leg and fell backward, taking him with him.
+Coble would later explain his reasoning behind the call for MLB's official video recap of the series.
+He said that when Gant had come back toward first, he had come in off-balance and was falling over as Hrbek applied the tag; Coble said that based on that, he determined that Gant's own momentum had caused him to leave the base and called him out after Hrbek kept the tag on him.
 Tom Kelly said that Gant would not have had a problem if he had slid into the bag.
 This call was ranked as one of the top ten worst baseball calls by both ESPN and Sports Illustrated.
 Hrbek became a hated figure in Atlanta, was lustily booed, and even received a death threat.
 In 2011, the Twins celebrated the 20th anniversary of the controversial play by commissioning a bobblehead doll of Hrbek and Gant entangled, a promotion that proved popular with Twins fans.